sphinx-doc/sphinx/doc/latex.rst

     potential break-points (additionally to those allowed by LaTeX at spaces or for hyphenation) are currently inserted only after the characters ``. , ; ? ! /``.
-Due to TeX internals, white space in the line will be stretched
-    (or shrinked) in order to accomodate the linebreak.
+Due to TeX internals, white space in the line will be stretched (or shrunk) in order to accomodate the linebreak.

     .. versionadded:: 1.5
        set this option value to ``false`` to recover former behaviour.